|| Publications ||

-- September 4, 6PM - 15th Anniversary National Book Festival Gala.
+- September 23 · 6PM - Library of Congress National Book Festival Evening Gala Reception.
 Coolidge Auditorium and Great Hall, Thomas Jefferson Building.

-- November 18 - The Library of Congress Gerswhin Prize for Popular Song.
-The Library presents a star-studded tribute show honoring the 2015 recipient of the Library of Congress Gershwin Prize for Popular Song.
+- November 16, 2016 - The Library of Congress Gershwin Prize for Popular Song Concert.
+The Library presents a star-studded tribute show honoring R&B legend Smokey Robinson, the 2016 recipient of the Library of Congress Gershwin Prize for Popular Song.
 DAR Constitution Hall.

 || Exhibitions ||

 - Exploring the Early Americas.
 Ongoing exhibition, opened December 12, 2007.
-The exhibit features selections from the more than 3,000 rare maps, documents, paintings, prints, and artifacts that make up the Jay I. Kislak Collection at the Library of Congress.
 Northwest Gallery, Thomas Jefferson Building.

 - Drawing Justice: The Art of Courtroom Illustration.
 April 2017 – October 2017.
 The Library’s most recent acquisition of courtroom drawings was also made possible by Mr. Girardi.
 South Gallery, Thomas Jefferson Building.